RoyFlowers99/logparser/readme.md

 # LogParser

-**LogParser** is a simple Python tool that scans log files to identify and count IP addresses, HTTP status codes, and HTTP methods from server logs (e.g., NGINX, Apache).
+**LogParser** is a simple Python tool that scans log files to identify and count different unique values such as IP addresses and HTTP statuses & methods.

 ## Features
 - **IP Address Counting**: Detects and counts the occurrences of each unique IP address in the log file.